tylerharter/cs301-projects/spring19/p3/README.md

 This function computes the average change per year from the data from `year1` to `year2` for `agency`.
-It then returns the predicted spending in `year3`, assuming spending continues changing at that same consant rate each year.
+It then returns the predicted spending in `year3`, assuming spending continues changing at that same constant rate each year.
 We don't have anything for you to copy for this one (you need to write it from scratch).

 ### Q15: how much will library spend in 2019?